 - Applicants who have not yet completed an accredited nurse practitioner program (in the role of FNP, adult/gerontology, NP, or acute care NP population foci) are expected also to have completed (or be currently enrolled in) a course equivalent to NURS 583/683: Advanced Practice Nursing/Family Health II at universities that collaborate in the Intercollegiate Consortium for a Master of Science in Nursing (UL Lafayette, McNeese State University, Nicholls State University, and Southeastern Louisiana University).

-- Applicants are expected to have a cumulative undergraduate GPA of at least 2.75 (on a 4.0 scale), an undergraduate GPA of at least a 3.0 on the last 60 hours of undergraduate coursework, or a cumulative graduate GPA of not less than 3.0.
+- Applicants are expected to have an overall undergraduate GPA of at least 2.75 (on a 4.0 scale), an undergraduate GPA of at least a 3.0 on the last 60 hours of undergraduate coursework, or an overall graduate GPA of not less than 3.0.

 Two letters of recommendation*